cschreib/cobalt/doc/manual/library/packet_system.md

 };
 ```

-On some occasions, it may be useful to know from which actor the message came from.
+On some occasions, it may be useful to know which actor the message came from.
 In our example, we may want to prepend the username of the client to the chat message.
-This is done by modifying the argument of the handling lambda function and wrapping the packet_type inside a `netcom_base::message_t<T>`:
+This is done by modifying the argument of the handling lambda function and wrapping the packet_type inside a `netcom_base::message_t<T>` that gives you access to the underlying `netcom_base::in_packet_t`:

 ```c++
 pool << net.watch_message([this](const netcom_base::message_t<message::send_chat_message>& msg) {